Breadcrumb navigation

 Do I need anything for the course?

-We will be using Blank by Alice Birch as a set text.
+We will use Blank by Alice Birch as a set text.
 You will need to source your own physical copy (preferable) or an electronic format of the play to participate in the course.

 " This course has been an absolute joy to take and experience."